StormLight14/chess-stats/README.md

 You can also pass the `--release` flag to `trunk serve` if you need to get every last drop of performance.

 Unless overwritten, the output will be located in the `dist` directory.

-## Using this template

-There are a few things you have to adjust when adopting this template.